The NIS Directive is applicable and obliges a number of companies to reinforce their cybersecurity plan beyond what already provided by the GDPR.

 Under the terms of the NIS Directive, entities to which it is applicable shall

-- take appropriate measures to prevent and minimise the impact of security incidents to ensure service continuity; and
+- take appropriate measures to prevent and minimize the impact of security incidents to ensure service continuity; and

 - notify the relevant supervisory authority of any security incident having a significant impact on service continuity without undue delay.